-Bottom line: The best mattress in the review, the one we would lend to a friend.
+Bottom line: The best mattress in the review; this is the one we would lend to a friend.

-The Exped Megamat 10 is our Editors' Choice Award winner as the best overall car camping mattress, and is the highest rated mattress in this review.
-It is a mega sized self-inflating mattress that rates at the top of the pile when it comes to comfort and warmth.
-It features four inches of foam filling that does an amazing job of both insulating one from the cold ground, as well as supporting the pressure points of a sleeping body and dampening the "riding on air" effect of all air mattresses.
-With a retail price of $219 it is not cheap, but is still not even close to the most expensive car camping mattress reviewed.
-While it is super comfortable and warm, it does suffer compared to the competition when deflating and rolling it up to stow it away.
-It is also one of the largest mattresses when packed down into its stuff sack, and as such is not super versatile.
-But these small complaints are pretty insignificant when assessing its overall awesomeness — which is off the charts.
-In short, if you want the best car camping mattress you can buy, look no further!
+The best camping mattress remains the MegaMat 10 for three years running.
+It's spacious, self-inflating, and offers exceptional warmth and comfort.
+Stacked up next to the other mats, this model feels like a memory foam mattress.
+It really is impressive.
+Some of our testers were reluctant to go back to the mattresses in their bedrooms after overnighting on this product.
+Four inches of foam filling insulates from the cold ground and supports the pressure points of a sleeping body and dampening the "riding on air" effect of all air mattresses.
+With a retail price of $229, it is not cheap, but it's worth it.
+While it is super comfortable and warm, it does suffer compared to the competition when considering its massive size both packed and ready to use.
+But these small complaints are pretty insignificant when assessing its overall awesomeness — which is off the charts!
+In short, if you want the best camping mattress you can buy, look no further.

 Our Analysis and Hands-on Test Results

-The Megamat 10 is our favorite car camping mattress because it is the most comfortable and the warmest — two qualities we prize above most others when we want the ultimate in sleeping decadence.
-If you were to put a pea underneath this mattress, we promise you that the princess would not feel it.
-That's a good thing, because chances are you will throw this pad down on ground much rougher than a squishy little pea.
-While its dimensions of 77 inches long and 30 inches wide place it squarely the same as most of the XL sleeping pad competition, its four-inch thickness, supported by compress-able foam and held upright by vertical sidewalls, sets the standard for a self-inflating mattress.
-And while we have to admit that it was frustrating at times to patiently squeeze out all of the air, this minor inconvenience wasn't so great that we wouldn't still choose it over all the others.
-Unless of course we wanted to share the bed with our partner — for that we would bring the Exped Megamat Duo.
+The MegaMat 10 is our favorite camping mattress because it is the most comfortable, relatively easy to use and incredibly warm — qualities we prize above most others when we want the ultimate in sleeping decadence.
+If you were to put a pea under this mattress, we promise you that the princess would not feel it!
+That's a good thing because chances are you will throw this pad down on ground much rougher than a squishy little pea.
+While its dimensions of 77 inches long and 30 inches wide place it squarely the same as most of the giant camping mattress competition, its four-inch thickness, supported by compressible foam and held upright by vertical sidewalls, sets the standard for a self-inflating mattress.
+And while we have to admit that some of its attributes were not as versatile as other options in this class, comfort is king, as they say, and this is where the Exped MegaMat stands out.
+Unless of course, we wanted to share the bed with our partner — for that we would bring the MegaMat Duo 10.